anastassia-b/machine-learning/nndl_notes.md

 #### Toward Deep Learning

 The end result is a network which breaks down a very complicated question - does this image show a face or not - into very simple questions answerable at the level of single pixels.
 It does this through a series of many layers, with early layers answering very simple and specific questions about the input image, and later layers building up a hierarchy of ever more complex and abstract concepts.
 Networks with this kind of many-layer structure - two or more hidden layers - are called deep neural networks.

+### Chapter 2: How the backpropagation algorithm works

+This expression gives us a much more global way of thinking about how the activations in one layer relate to activations in the previous layer: we just apply the weight matrix to the activations, then add the bias vector, and finally apply the σ function.
+When using this equation, we compute the intermediate quantity z along the way-- there is a benefit to naming and storing it: _weighted input_ to the neurons in layer l.

+For backpropagation to work we need to make two main assumptions about the form of the cost function.
+The first is that the cost function can be written as an average over cost functions for individual training examples.
+The second is that it can be written as a function of the outputs from the neural network.

+Thus is a function of the output activations.
+Of course, this cost function also depends on the desired output y, and you may wonder why we're not regarding the cost also as a function of y.
+Remember, though, that the input training example x is fixed, and so the output y is also a fixed parameter.
+In particular, it's not something we can modify by changing the weights and biases in any way, i.e., it's not something which the neural network learns.
+And so it makes sense to regard C as a function of the output activations aL alone, with y merely a parameter that helps define that function.

+Elementwise multiplication is sometimes called the Hadamard product (or Schur product).
+Good matrix libraries usually provide fast implementations of the Hadamard product, and that comes in handy when implementing backpropagation.

+**The backpropagation algorithm**
+1. Input
+2. Feedforward
+3. Output error
+4. Backpropagate the error
+5. Output